prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 {{< highlight bash >}}network: host{{< / highlight >}}
 ### Wlan0 Device Not Found
-Edit the `.bashrc` file in the docker container and manually set the `ROS_IP` to the IP of your computer.
+Edit the `.bashrc` file in the Docker container and manually set the `ROS_IP` to the IP of your computer.
 The IP of your computer can be found in several ways.
 One way is to run the following:
 {{< highlight bash >}}
 $ ifconfig